my-true-lover/my-true-lover.github.io-src/data/Post/post4.md

+---
-Title: Children's Books Like Vegetables
+title: Children's Books Like Vegetables
+authors:
-Authors: Kristin
+  - Kristin
-Date: 2016-09-15
+datetime: 2016-09-15
-Category: childrens book reviews
+category: childrens book reviews
-Tags: good books, depth, plourde
+tags:
+  - good books
+  - depth
-Slug: maxis-secrets
+slug: maxis-secrets
+---

 I recently read Maxi's Secrets by Lynn Plourde.
 Now, some of you are
 thinking: but where are the pictures of your baby?
 And some of you are